On This Page[Hide][Show]

 Common Challenges in IIH Disability Claims

-Claimants with idiopathic intracranial hypertension often face hurdles such as:
+Claimants with idiopathic intracranial hypertension often encounter obstacles such as:

 - Lack of Objective Evidence: Because symptoms like headaches and visual disturbances can be subjective, insurers may dispute their severity.